Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

-The keyhole imaging setup is illustrated in Figure~\ref{fig:teaser}.
-A confocal pulsed light source--detector pair, placed at a large standoff distance, illuminates and images a visible point through a small aperture (such as a keyhole).
+\Section{Keyhole Imaging} The keyhole imaging setup is illustrated in Figure~\ref{fig:teaser}.
+A confocal pulsed light source--detector pair, placed at a standoff distance from the door, illuminates and images a visible point through a small aperture (such as a keyhole).
 The time-resolved measurements, captured with a single-photon avalanche diode (SPAD) or other detector, contain the temporal response of the emitted light pulse that travels to a visible point through the keyhole, and scatters back from a hidden object.
 A series of measurements, captured as the hidden object undergoes rigid motion, are used to recover the shape and motion of the hidden object.

 In this section, we describe the keyhole measurement model in detail and derive a Bayesian estimation method for recovering the shape and motion of hidden objects.